Cerrena unicolor: Similar species

 Cerrena unicolor can be easily distinguished from most other polypores by its hairy upper surface and maze-like pores that slowly descend into tooth-like structures.
 Confusion can arise with other smaller polypores such as the genera Trichaptum or Trametes.

 Trichaptum species that are young can easily be distinguished by their purple tinge.
-Older specimens however need careful examination of their pore shapes, which will either be gill-like or angular, versus thsoe of C. unicolor, which are maze-like.
+Older specimens however need careful examination of their pore shapes, which will either be gill-like or angular, versus those of C. unicolor, which are maze-like.
 Trichaptum perrottetii can also have maze-like pores in old age and can instead be distinguished by its flattened forked hairs on the upper surface.
 In North America T. perrottetii is only known from Florida and Georgia.

 Some Trametes species can be similar with hairy caps and labyrinth like pores, but they will never have pores descending into teeth like structures.
 Trametes species are also more flexible in old age, while C. unicolor will become brittle and break easily.
 Two Trametes species with maze-like pores, Trametes gibbosa and T. aesculi, have lumpy/warted caps.

 Trametopsis cervina will have a cinnamon colored pore surface and a less conspicuously zonate cap.

 Daedalea quercina has thick walled pores and the upper surface is velvety at most, rather than hairy.
 Daedaleopsis confragosa has pores that bruise brown and also does not have as hairy of a cap.
 Both of these species are overall more brown in color, but can fade in age.